- Simplified Version

 Children tend to stop believing in Father Christmas between the ages of five and 10.
 Many come to this conclusion through reason and logic.
-But others are either brusquely informed by their more knowledgable friends or are told the truth in an earth-shattering conversation with mum and dad.
+But others are either brusquely informed by their more knowledgable friends or older siblings — or are told the truth in an Earth-shattering conversation with a parent.

 Boyle and McKay point out several problems with the tale.
 Parents use Santa as a threat: “He won’t give you any presents unless you behave.”
 The researchers say that the fib can result in children being more likely to lie themselves.
 Father Christmas is also used by parents as a way of selfishly reliving their own childhood, they argue.

-The scientist and atheist Richard Dawkins, who claims to have disbelieved in Father Christmas when he was 21 months old, has previously criticized the reading of any fairy tales to children as they might instil a false, unscientific view of the world.
+The scientist and atheist Richard Dawkins — who claims to have disbelieved in Father Christmas when he was 21 months old — has previously criticised the reading of any fairy tales to children as they might instil a false, unscientific view of the world.

 Parents tell many lies to children.

-“Where do babies come from?” — “They are delivered by storks, of course.”
+Question: “Where do babies come from?”
+Answer: “They are delivered by storks, of course.”